...

 The Ultimate Guide to What to Do in Kichijōji

-Kichijōji (吉祥寺) in Tokyo has been chosen as the “The Most Desirable Area to Live in” for four consecutive years.
-Not only does it have good infrastructure and convenient transportation, but it is also full of delicious restaurants and boutique stores.
+Kichijōji (吉祥寺) in Tokyo has been chosen as the “The Most Desirable Area to Live In” for four consecutive years.
+Not only does it have good infrastructure and convenient transportation, but it is also filled with delicious restaurants and boutique stores.
 The small alleys of Kichijōji also have their unique charms.
-So, next time you visit Tokyo, check out the attractions below in Kichijōji!
+So, the next time you visit Tokyo, check out the attractions below in Kichijōji!

 Table of Contents